 To request a free HIV home self-test click here and GCAPP will mail a self-test kit to you within 5 days in non-descript packaging.
 For your privacy, packaging will not include any mention of HIV testing.
 Our HIV Resource Guide may also be helpful in finding free or low cost HIV testing and treatment throughout Georgia.
 Click here for the guide.

 GCAPP is proud to be one of numerous organizations selected by the CDC Foundation to increase availability and accessibility of HIV self-testing.
 The national project expands public health strategies to address stigma, increase testing acceptance, and increase the number of people who know their HIV status.
-Drawing on the strengths of partners throughout the state, GCAPP will deliver information about HIV-self testing to key communities, as well as directly distribute HIV self-tests.
+Drawing on the strengths of partners throughout the state, GCAPP provides critical information about HIV-self testing to key communities.

 Knowing your HIV status has many advantages.
 HIV testing is an essential entry point to HIV treatment, prevention, care, and support services.